gardener/gardener/docs/proposals/20-ha-control-planes.md

 ## Goals

-- Provision shoot clusters with high available control planes (HA shoots) with failure tolerance on node or AZ level.
+- Provision shoot clusters with highly available control planes (HA shoots) and a failure tolerance on node or AZ level.
 Consumers may enable/disable high-availability and choose failure tolerance between multiple nodes within a single zone or multiple nodes spread across multiple zones.
-- Migrating existing shoots to HA shoots.
+- Migrating non-HA to HA shoots.
+For failure tolerance on `zone` level only if shoot is already scheduled to a `multi-zonal` seed.
 - Scheduling HA shoots to adequate seeds.
-- Detect and mitigate AZ outages.

 ## Non-Goals